wookey-project/ewok-kernel/doc/debug_sched.rst

    * Basic Round-Robin
    * Random scheduler
-   * MLQ_RR (Multi-Queue Round-Robin)
+   * MLQ-RR (Multi-Queue Round-Robin)

 All scheduling schemes are constrained by the following:

-  * ISR have a greater priority and are executed before regular threads.
+  * ISR have a greater priority and are executed before regular main threads.

   * Softirqd, which executes asynchronous syscalls and prepares tasks to handle ISR, is executed with a greater priority than other tasks, but lower priority than ISRs.

-  * If neither an ISR nor a syscall is to be executed, the global thread scheduling scheme is executed (i.e. Round-Robin, Random or Rate-Monotonic scheme) on all regular threads.
+  * If neither an ISR nor a syscall is to be executed, the global thread scheduling scheme is executed (i.e. Round-Robin, Random or MLQ-RR scheme) on all regular threads.